jutkko/zfaff/README.md

 the options to decide what to do with their portion of the profit (free of charge)

-1. Withdraw, once receiving the profit, the donors decide how to spend the money on any charity or any activities they think is good.
+1. Withdraw, once receiving the profit, the donors decide how to spend the money on any charity or any activities they think are good.
 I trust everyone to act in good faith.
 1. Not withdraw, vote on a list to decide which charity institutions to contribute the funds to.
+Donors agree to abide by the results.
 List curated by me.
 1. Not withdraw, nothing happens.
 1. Leave the decision to me.

 I would like to have this fund to run for many centuries, like the [Nobel Foundation](https://en.wikipedia.org/wiki/Nobel_Foundation).

+### Redemption
+Although this is donation and charity focused fund, I offer redemptions of the donations.

 ## What is the strategy
 Provided the complex and volatile movements of the market, I focus on the companies' development